 The Institute of International Humanitarian Affairs presents No Safe Harbor, an illumination on the harsh reality of domestic sex trafficking in the United States by Getty Images photographer Robert Nickelsberg.

-Brooklyn Heights, Cobble Hill, DUMBO, Beyond South Brooklyn
+Boerum Hill, Brooklyn Heights, Carroll Gardens, Cobble Hill, DUMBO, Gowanus, Park Slope, Red Hook, Beyond South Brooklyn

 The moon, Earth and sun will line up this weekend on Sunday, January 20, 2019, beginning at 10:34 p.m.
 EST, for the only total lunar eclipse this year and next.
 Hope for clear skies and bundle up to watch it.

 It's President Week and there are lots of families deciding what to do during the time off.
 How about a Massachusetts ski trip?
 Ski Blandford is back in operation under new management and it is a jewel.

 Every once in a while, someplace out in the rest of the world from New York City pops up with something fun.
 And the fact that this one is from Cobble Hill is pretty cool.
 The fact that it is Canada shows how much alike we all are.